The Subtle Art of Not Giving a F*ck Book Review

 7) Do Something Principle –

-• This line sum it up doing something principle well – Action isn’t just the effect of motivation; it’s also the cause of it.
+• This line sums it up doing something principle well – Action isn’t just the effect of motivation; it’s also the cause of it.

-I have also created a video of a few quotes from the book – Hope you like it.
-Please do subscribe to my YouTube channel – Myread4change
+I have also created a video of a few quotes from the book – I hope you like it.
+Please subscribe to my YouTube channel – Myread4change.

 Conclusion –

-This is one of the best books I have read lately, which made me think and question my point of view on many things like how I pursue my goals and problems.
+This is one of the best books I have read lately, which made me think and question my point of view on many things, like how I pursue my goals and problems.

-Wish you a great life.
+I wish you a great life.

 Muzammil